 - Alternative investments

-Customers have the option to incorporate socially responsible investing (SRI) into their investments as well.
-Having access to this investing style means you can choose to invest only in companies with positive environmental and social impacts.
+Customers have the option to incorporate socially responsible investing (SRI) into their investments, too.
+In short, that means you can choose to invest only in companies that have positive environmental and social impacts.

-Note that the Wealth Management plan from Personal Capital has a minimum initial investment of $100,000 or $200,000 if you want financial advisors.
-There are extra benefits for people who invest over $1 million.
+Note that the Wealth Management plan has a minimum initial investment of $100,000.
+Investors with between $100,000 and $200,000 have access to a team of financial advisors.
+Those with more than $200,000 have access to two dedicated financial advisors.
+There are extra benefits for people who invest over $1 million, including lower fees.

 - Sign up here